freeipa/ansible-freeipa/roles/ipaserver/README.md

 Limitations
 -----------

-External CA
+External signed CA

-External CA support is not supported or working.
-The currently needed two step process is an issue for the processing in the role.
-The configuration of the server is partly done already and needs to be continued after the CSR has been handled.
-This is for example breaking the deployment of a server with replicas or clients in one playbook.
+External signed CA is now supported.
+But the currently needed two step process is an issue for the processing in a simple playbook.

-Work is planned to have a new method to handle CSR for external CAs in a separate step before starting the server installation.
+Work is planned to have a new method to handle CSR for external signed CAs in a separate step before starting the server installation.

 Usage